codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 * **Cluster with Community Argo CD**
   If you have a cluster with Argo CD already installed, you can extend it with Codefresh's GitOps capabilities.
-  This installation option for the GitOps Runtime requires additional configuration to prevent naming and tracking conflicts across resources both to the Community Argo CD instance and to the Argo CD instance deployed by Codefresh.
+  This installation option for the GitOps Runtime requires additional configuration to prevent naming and tracking conflicts across resources common to both the Community Argo CD instance and to the Argo CD instance deployed by Codefresh.
 See [Install GitOps Runtime alongside Community Argo CD]({{site.baseurl}}/docs/installation/gitops/argo-with-gitops-side-by-side/).

-##### GitOps Runtime installation
+## GitOps Runtime installation

-* **First-time GitOps Runtime installation**
+##### First-time GitOps Runtime installation
-  If this is your first time installing a GitOps Runtime in your Codefresh account, follow these steps:
+If this is your first time installing a GitOps Runtime in your Codefresh account on a clean cluster, follow these steps:
   * [Complete prerequisites](#preparing-for-hybrid-gitops-runtime-installation): Before starting the installation, complete pre-requisites.
   * [System requirements](#minimum-system-requirements): Check the minimum system requirements to ensure smooth installation.
   * [Step-by-step installation](#install-first-gitops-runtime-in-account): Follow our step-by-step guide to install the Hybrid GitOps Runtime from the Codefresh UI.

-* **Additional GitOps Runtime installations**
+##### Additional GitOps Runtime installations
   If you have already installed a GitOps Runtime in your account and want to install additional Runtimes on different clusters within the same account, you can continue with a [simplified installation](#install-additional-gitops-runtimes-in-account) from the Codefresh UI, or use [Terraform](/install-gitops-runtime-via-terraform).
   When installing additional GitOps Runtimes, Git provider, Shared Configuration Repository, and the repository for the Helm chart, for example, are not required, as they have been already set up for your account.